digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 # Challenges in the search

-In the social sciences (including the Management and Organizational disciplines, as well as Information Systems), there is *no controlled vocabulary*, and researchers may try to introduce new terms.
+In the social sciences (including Information Systems and the Management disciplines), there is *no controlled vocabulary*, and researchers may try to introduce new terms.

 Examples of terms used for our context: